Erni/ThisIsMe/README.md

 I love science, nature, animals and wildlife.
 I train callisthenics and I´m a board game geek.

 ## Body and Mind
-### Sports and fitness
+### Sports and Physical exercise
 I believe in a balance between body and mind.
-I try to be as fit as possible (physically and mentally).
+I try to be fit (physically and mentally).
 In the past I used to be a Triathlete, but my real passion has always been sports where I can enjoy nature and exercise at the same time.
 That way I gradually migrated from Triathlon to Canyoning and Rock Climbing.
 I love adrenaline.
 I admit it.
 It is a natural drug that makes you an addict before you can even notice.
 I had been doing the most amazing and difficult canyons in Spain and Europe (Ticino in Switzerland).
 I gave up Canyoning due to the high risk you are constantly exposed to.
 There are levels in which you are not in control of your life anymore...
 Rock Climbing is the sport in which I have a constant challenge to improve and reach higher grades, you are always in nature and can be enjoyed with families and friends.
 I train Calisthenics as part of the training form climbing.

+### Mental fitness
+I believe that mind can also be trained and I try to keep it as fit as possible.
+I know physical exercise also helps a lot with getting a healthy mind.
+Apart from that, I read books, I love solving logical problems and any kind of challenges for the mind.
+Sometimes I just read and learn the rules of new games just to discover new approaches and this about strategies.

+## Life
+I would like the world to be a fair place and I really mean it.
+I know the world is not fair, but I believe if everybody wanted to it to be fair, it would be fair.
+Therefore I always try to be fair in everything I do